RYin4/EmergencyApp/README.md

 ### Purpose
   To provide users with assistance during emergency situations such as: <br/>
-    **Lost** – Navigate the user to the nearest hospital or home from current location <br/>
-    Option to text emergency contact current location <br/>
+    **Lost** – Navigate the user to the nearest hospital or home from current location.
+Option to text emergency contact current location. <br/>
     **Accident** – Allow user to call / text emergency contact and / or emergency services <br/>
     **Natural Disasters** – Provide users with safety information for earthquakes, tornado, etc <br/>
     **Intoxicated** – Provide user with UBER / LYFT option with listed price to return home <br/>